10 Best Inner Chest Exercises To Build Mass

 2. Lift your arms straight up from your shoulders and the dumbbells directly over your upper chest.

-4. Bring your arms back toward the centre line of your body, focusing on using your pec muscles to draw them back together.
+4. Bring your arms back toward the center of your body and use your pec muscles to draw them back together.

 Tips